Upper large deviations for the maximal flow through a domain of $\bolds{\mathbb{R}^d}$ in first passage percolation: Covering of by cylinders Covering of partial P cap Omega' by cylinders

-\begin{rem} In this figure, we have represented $E_b$ as a surface (so a path in dimension $2$) that separates the top from the bottom of the cylinder to illustrate the fact that $E_b$ cuts all discrete paths from the bottom to the top of $B$.
-Actually, we can mention that it is possible to define an object which could be the dual of an edge in dimension $d\geq 2$ (as a generalization of the dual of a planar graph).
-This object is a plaquette, i.e., a hypersquare of sidelength $1/n$ that is orthogonal to the edge and cuts it in its middle, and whose sides are parallel to the hyperplanes of the axis.
-Then the dual of a cutset is a hypersurface of plaquettes, thus the figure \ref{chapitre7constrcyl} is somehow intuitive. \end{rem}
+the dual of a planar graph).
+This object is a plaquette, that is, a hypersquare of sidelength $1/n$ that is orthogonal to the edge and cuts it in its middle and whose sides are parallel to the hyperplanes of the axis.
+Then the dual of a~cutset is a hypersurface of plaquettes, thus, Figure~\ref{chapitre7constrcyl} is somehow intuitive. \end{rem}